Shock and Awe (film)

-Knight Ridder Washington reporters Warren Strobel and Jonathan Landay received the Raymond Clapper Memorial award from the Senate Press Gallery on February 5, 2004, for their coverage of the questionable intelligence used to justify war with Iraq.
+Plot

+The film opens with a paralyzed Iraq War veteran testifying before Congress about his injuries in the war.
+The film centers on Knight Ridder reporters Jonathan Landay and Warren Strobel along with Editor in Chief John Walcott and legendary war correspondent Joe Galloway as they investigate the U.S. government's claims of Iraq stockpiling weapons of mass destruction following the 9/11 attacks.
+While most news agencies accept the Bush Administration's rationale for military action against Saddam Hussein, the Knight Ridder team, at the instance of Walcott and Galloway, uncovers mounting evidence suggesting the administration's motives may be deceptive and that such weapons do not exist.
+The story follows the reporters' pursuit of the truth amid a patriotic media landscape, highlighting their efforts to challenge the prevailing narrative.
+Throughout, the reporters navigate Washington and gather information from various insiders, often anonymously, to expose the controversy surrounding the Iraq war buildup.

 Cast

 Production

 On July 12, 2016, Woody Harrelson was set as one of the leads of the film, reteaming with Reiner after LBJ.
 On July 13, 2016, James Marsden was added as well.
 The film features an interview with Dick Cheney on Meet the Press.

 Filming

 Principal photography on the film began in Louisiana on October 5, 2016.
 In October 2016, Alec Baldwin left the cast, reportedly due to financial timing.
 In November 2016, filming also took place in Washington, D.C.

 Walcott has said he believed the film to be essentially "word-for-word" accurate.
 At one point in the film, Walcott gives an inspiring speech to the newsroom, but the original script had a screenwriter's version.
 On the day of shooting, Strobel said to Reiner that he should use Walcott's original words; Reiner had Walcott write down his exact speech, and Reiner then performed and filmed the scene.